-Item Length: 1 NAACCR Item #: 367 NAACCR Name: Census Tr Certainty 2010
+Item Length: 1 NAACCR Item #: 367 NAACCR Name: Census Tr Certainty 2010 XML NAACCR ID: censusTractCertainty2010

 Census tract certainty is coded by the central registry.
 Census tract certainty records how the 2010 census tract was assigned for an individual record.
 Most of the time, this information is provided by a geocoding vendor service.
-Central registry staff should code this field manually when geocoding is not available through a vendor service.
+Central registry staff should code this data item manually when geocoding is not available through a vendor service.
 This item is coded for cases diagnosed January 1, 2006 and forward.